fontforge/designwithfontforge.com/en-US/Drawing_With_Spiro.md

 <img src="images/S%20at%2083%20from%20Untitled1%20-_029.png" alt="">

 You can continue to experiment with Spiro mode to get a feel for how it differs from Bézier drawing.
-The terminology is different, but as is the case with FontForge's other drawing and adjustment tools, practice makes perfect.</p>
+The terminology is different, but as is the case with FontForge's other drawing and adjustment tools, practice makes perfect.